hmdc/fasrc-ondemand-loop/TROUBLESHOOTING.md

 - **Resolution**: Loop does not automatically retry failed transfers.
 User needs to click on the **Retry** button on the file row.
 Alternatively, you can start another download or upload to repeat the process.
 Review the **Events** log on the file to understand the failure reason before retrying.

 ### Transfers never start processing
-- **Symptoms**: Files stay in `pending` state and the progress bar never appears.
+- **Symptoms**: Files stay in `pending  ` state and the progress bar never appears.
 The header on the Downloads or Uploads page shows a paused status.
 - **Resolution**: Check the **Job Status** icon on the left of the global Downloads or Uploads pages.
 A pause icon indicates that no background worker is running.
 If paused, an administrator should restart the Loop application or background job service so transfers can resume.
 Verify that the metadata and download directories are writable.
 Check the lock file `~/.loop_metadata/detached.process.lock` which is necesary to only run a transfer process (The lock file location is described in the Admin Guide with the env variable `OOD_LOOP_DETACHED_PROCESS_FILE`).
 Try to delete that file to see if the transfer process starts again.

+### Where are the log files located?
+- **Symptoms**: Support staff need to inspect Loop logs but are unsure where the application writes them for a given user.
+- **Resolution**: Each user has a `.loop_metadata` directory (configured via `metadata_root`, `~/.loop_metadata` by default) that holds Loop’s internal state as well as log outputs such as `launch_detached_process.log`.
+Access the project metadata folder from the project detail page to open this directory in the Files app when you need to review logs.
+- **Escalation**: If the metadata directory is missing or unreadable, restore it from backup or involve operations to re-create the configured path with the correct permissions.